dwslab/melt/README.md

       - create a Personal Access Token (click on `Access Tokens` give it a name and choose only the `api` scope)
       - use this access token and you username and password to create the settings file (see the pom.xml)
 - adjust pom.xml to your needs
-    - definitly change the following:
+    - definitely change the following:
-        - groupId and artifactId (only artifactId is used to identify the matcher -> make it unique)
+        - `groupId` and `artifactId` (only artifactId is used to identify the matcher -> make it unique)
-        - oaei.mainClass: set it to the fully qualified path to the matcher
+        - `oaei.mainClass`: set it to the fully qualified path to the matcher
         - benchmarks: change the benchmarks to the ones your system can deal with
         - create a settings file with username, password and access_token
 - implement your matcher (see Matcher development)